Store Hours

 Transplant Young Plants Into Their New Homes

 You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
 By now, your plants have three or four real leaves — they'll look different from the miniature seedling leaves.
-When you're not expecting soaking rain, and the ground is warm, look into transplanting your small plants into their new outdoor home.
-These large seedlings that are ready to be planted can also be called "transplants" or "starts."
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your big sprouts into their new outdoor home.
+"Transplant" means that you put these small plants straight into the garden soil or into pots.
 In cases where you directly planted into the ground, you may still want to shuffle plants around for the best sun and spacing.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish off your garden with mulch and compost.
-Mulch controls weeds and keeps the soil moist.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
 Shop for the fertilizer, seeds, and soil you need in the aisles of your Mcdowell Garden Center, online, or on our mobile app.
 Let's get growing together.

 9969 W Camelback Road